brianwx5/intro_to_devops/Module_E/README.md

 # Introduction to Configuration

-## Section II - Introduction
+## Section I - Introduction

-`Configuration` is the installation of applicable depdencies onto your target system
+`Configuration` is the installation of applicable dependencies onto your target system

 For example, if you are a DevOps Engineer and you work in an organization that writes a lot of `Java applications`, for the application to be successfully deployed to a container or server, that resource needs `Java` installed!

-This might seem trivial given one of older exercises, if you're on a server it's just `sudo yum install java-1.8.0-openjdk`
+This might seem trivial given one of older exercises, if you're on a CentOS server it's just `sudo yum install java-1.8.0-openjdk`

 Consider the following scenario, I have `n` servers to configure where